openfaas/faas-cli/guide/TEMPLATE.md

 ## Repository structure

-The external repository must have a directory named ```template``` at the root directory, in which there are directories containing templates.
+The external repository must either have a directory named ```template``` at the root directory, or a nested sub-directory, in which there are directories containing templates.
 The directory for each template can be freely named with alphanumeric characters and hyphen.

 Example: